Laura de Ruiter

 A bit about Laura de Ruiter

 Originally from Berlin, I initially studied General and Theoretical Linguistics at the University of Potsdam (Germany), before receiving an MSc in Developmental Linguistics from the University of Edinburgh.
 I completed my PhD at the Max Planck Institute for Psycholinguistics in Nijmegen (The Netherlands) in 2010, looking at how children use intonation to signal information structure.
 I then moved to Bielefeld (Germany), where I worked first as a post-doctoral researcher and later became a lecturer (for first and second language acquisition).
-In May 2015 I was granted an academic leave to join LuCiD as a Research Associate.
+In May 2015 I joined LuCiD as a Research Associate.

 My Role in LuCiD